Multiple Food Allergies ‘Remarkably Common,’ Study Finds

 Analyzing the data on the 7.6 percent of kids and 10.8 percent of adults with food allergies, they discovered the respective 40 and 46 percent rates of allergies to multiple foods.

 The public’s perception seems to be that most people with a food allergy are allergic to and avoiding one food, Warren says.
-But given the new findings, he says, “we should really be talking about multiple food allergies.”
+But given these findings, he says, “we should really be talking about multiple food allergies.”

 Multiple Food Allergies: The Clusters